-The Board of Directors is responsible for the preparation of the Company's financial reports alone financial reports, and consolidated financial reports for the Company and its subsidiaries including financial information presented in the annual report.
-Such financial reports for fiscal year ended on 31 December 2021 has been prepared in accordance with the Thai Financial Reporting Standard 9 effective from 1 January 2020, and with the adoption of select and appropriate accounting practice guideline announced by the Federation of Accounting Profession with judgment and due care, and best estimation including adequate essential information disclosure within the notes to financial reports covering important matters in accordance with best practices for directors of listed companies as required by the Securities Exchange of Thailand.
-The financial reports therefore reflect true and fair financial position and results of operations for the past fiscal year, and transparent beneficial to investors, and public at large.
+The Board of Directors is responsible for the preparation of the Company's financial reports - Separate financial statements, and consolidated financial statements for the Company and its subsidiaries including financial information presented in the annual report.
+Such financial reports for fiscal year ended on 31 December 2022 has been prepared in accordance with the Thai Financial Reporting Standard 9, and 16, and with the adoption of select and appropriate accounting practice guideline announced by the Federation of Accounting Profession with judgment and due care, and best estimation including adequate essential information disclosure within the notes to financial reports covering important matters in accordance with best practices for directors of listed companies as required by the Securities Exchange of Thailand.
+The financial reports therefore reflect true and fair financial position and results of operations for the past fiscal year, transparent and verifiable beneficial to investors, and public at large.

-Eastern Commercial Leasing PLC discloses its financial report information on a quarterly and annually basis.
-The Audit Committee has reviewed interim financial reports and annual financial reports of the company together with the auditor and management of the company by enquiring and listening to explanation including advice and opinion on the various issues relevant to financial reporting of the company prior to submission to the Board of Directors for approval consideration for disclosure submission to the Securities Exchange of Thailand, and the Securities and Securities Exchange Commission (SEC).
-It is with confidence that the company has been audited of the operations, utilization of resources, safeguarding of assets, prevention or mitigation of error, damage, loss of resources or fraud and corruption, the compliance with laws, rules and regulations in which the auditor from DIA International Audit Co., Ltd. has expressed its opinion correspondingly that it has found no problematic issue or material weaknesses.
+To enhance stakeholder confidence in the Company's quarterly and annual financial reports, the Board of Directors appointed the Audit Committee to perform the duties of reviewing interim and annual financial reports of the Company together with the auditor and management of the Company by enquiring and listening to explanation including advice and opinion on the various issues relevant to financial reporting of the Company prior to submission to the Board of Directors for approval consideration for disclosure submission to the Securities Exchange of Thailand, and the Securities and Securities Exchange Commission (SEC).
+It is with confidence that the Company has been audited of the operations, utilization of resources, safeguarding of assets, prevention or mitigation of error, damage, loss of resources or fraud and corruption, the compliance with laws, rules and regulations in which the auditor from DIA International Audit Co., Ltd. has expressed its opinion correspondingly that it has found no problematic issue or material weaknesses.

-The Board of Directors has arranged for and maintained the system of risk management, system of internal control, and internal audit, and good, appropriate, and effective supervision in prevention of fraud or material impropriety.
-The Board of Directors, and the Audit Committee have performed their duties appropriately with appropriate responsibilities, and in accordance with charters, principle of the securities exchange, and other relevant laws, with due care, knowledges and competence.
+The Board of Directors has arranged for and maintained the system of risk management, system of internal control covering relevant risk factors, internal audit activities, and good, appropriate, and effective entity governance in the prevention of fraud or material impropriety.
+The Board of Directors, and the Audit Committee have performed their duties and responsibilities appropriately, and in accordance with charters, principle of the securities exchange, and other relevant laws to its business engagement, with due care, knowledges and competence.
 The Audit Committee has adequate independence for the benefit of stakeholders equally.

-The Board of Directors were of the opinion that the system of internal control of the company has been adequate, appropriate, and able to establish reasonable confidence that the Company's financial reports - alone, and consolidated for the Company and its subsidiaries for fiscal year ended on 3 1 December 2021, were accurate, complete, and in accordance with generally accepted accounting principles, including compliance with laws, and regulations of relevant authorities.
+The Board of Directors were of the opinion that the system of internal control of the company has been adequate, appropriate, and able to establish reasonable confidence that the Company's Separate financial statements, and consolidated financial statements for the Company and its subsidiaries for fiscal year ended on 3 1 December 2022, were accurate, complete, and in accordance with generally accepted accounting principles, including compliance with laws, and regulations of relevant authorities.